apatedolos/kali-rolling-nvidia-cuda/Opencl.md

 kali-linux-2017-W06-amd64.iso

 Interestingly after the primary install, originally, I was able to boot into the GUI after the reboot but on testing this process again I had the classic screen freeze after login.
 To get round this I used CTRL + ALT + F2 to get the tty and carried on the process.
+NOTE: you will need to get to the tty as soon as the login appears, dont get distracted or this will freeze, requiring a reboot again!

 ### Then the usual lets get it all updated and start the funsies.